mfrench1989/RAPID-Syntax-Highlighting/README.md

 You can use 'ctrl+r' or 'cmd+r' to view and quickly navigate to any FUNC or PROC you make.

 Hovering over a user defined functions will also allow you to navigate to the file they are defined in IF the folder is opened through Sublime.

+Brackets, parenthesis, braces, and quotes should auto-create their closing pair.